Fedmug/mathbook/books.md

 * Mainstream maths in education has become increasingly disconnected from the broad uses of maths in the real world

-* In real-world maths, computers do almost all the calculating; by contrast, in educational maths, people do almost all the calculating.
+* In real-world maths, computers do almost all the calculating; by contrast, in educational maths, people do almost all the calculating

 * No mainstream school maths curriculum has yet been reimagined and implemented based on the (obvious) assumption that computers exist